BettercareHealth/bettercare/nc/nc-3.md

 Details of the information recorded on the preschool health card vary slightly from one region to another.
 Sometimes additional information is also recorded after delivery.

 ![Figure 3-B: The front and back of a road-to-health card][fig-3-B]

+*Figure 3-B: The front and back of a road-to-health card*

 [fig-3-A]: {{ site.baseurl }}/images/nc-fig-3-A.svg "Figure 3-A: Form for recording the results of a physical examination"
 [fig-3-B]: {{ site.baseurl }}/images/nc-fig-3-B.svg "Figure 3-B: The front and back of a road-to-health card"